-- Level 1 Fair value is measured using the unadjusted quoted price in an active market for identical assets. - Level 2 Fair value is measured using inputs other than quoted prices that are observable using market data. - Level 3 Fair value is measured using unobservable inputs.
+- Level 1 Fair value is measured using the unadjusted quoted price in an active market for identical assets. - Level 2 Fair value is measured using inputs other than quoted prices that are observable using market data.

+• Level 3 - Fair value is measured using unobservable inputs.

-Fair values have been measured at the end of the reporting year as follows:
+Fair values have been measured at the end of the reporting period as follows: